 Necessary actions need to be taken in case of any deviation from the approved business model.

-Merchant records are to be maintained in a proper system such as transactions and identity documents for at least 5 years.
 This is with reference to provisions of the Prevention of Money-Laundering (PML) Act and Rules.

 On request, these identification records and transaction data need to be provided to the competent authorities.

 Transactions records would include nature, amount of the transaction, and the currency in which it was denominated, the date on which the transaction was conducted; and the parties to the transaction.

 Periodic update of the KYC and Categorizing as per the risk level needs to be done.